koop-cc/foodcoops.net/Ansible/Readme.md

    ```shell
    ansible-playbook playbooks/foodsoft --tags never,foodcoops_delete
    ```
+   Removing a Foodcoop will result in a restart of the Foodsoft service.
+Please execute the playbook in the late evening or preferably during the night to not disturb our users.
 1. Delete the foodcoop's entry from `host_vars/focone.yml`.
 1. Upload the changes to our Git repository.
 1. Delete the two contact persons from our foodsoft announce mailing list.